datagrok-ai/public/help/develop/dataframe.md

 ### Virtual columns

 Consider a person's `weight`, `height` and a derived value of a mass index `BMI`, which is computed as `weight / height^2`.
-It's handy to access a `BMI` value as if it is stored in the dataframe along with other column values.
-However, if access to such computed value only happens at some rows in some occasions, it would not be practical to pre-compute them and actually store in the dataframe.
-It would also be inconvenient to maintain these computed values while the dataframe is being modified.
+It is handy to access a `BMI` value as if it is stored in the dataframe along with other column values.
+However, it would not be practical to pre-compute these values and actually store in the dataframe, and also be inconvenient to maintain them while the dataframe is being updated.

-Virtual columns is a tool to have such computed values of arbitrary type available as if they are stored in the dataframe without actually storing them.
+Virtual columns is a tool to access such computed values of arbitrary type as if they are stored in the dataframe, without physically storing them.
 For their construction, a callback function taking a row index and returning a scalar value or an object is passed.
 The platform would call this function whenever a table cell is accessed (for instance, when rendering a grid).

 #### Virtual columns for scalar types